 The art of persuasion is a lot more challenging.
 Specialised stakeholder communication training can be geared around town hall type meetings, forums, media situations or other scenarios.
 Most importantly, it must be tailored for your business and the people who matter most to you and your business.

+So how do you handle challenging stakeholder questions?
+Ensure your spokespeople are appropriately trained before the tough questions come.
 The first step in this type of training is a robust conversation for your organisation.
 Who are your stakeholders?
 What’s important to them?
 How significant could their impact be?
 How does your position look to them?

 Once you have this valuable insight, you’ll know how to manage the questions and influence the outcome.
 It’s a methodical process to find common ground with your stakeholders, which requires listening and give and take by all.